-- From 1990, data are reported on a fiscal year basis (e.g. April 2015 to March 2016 for 2015). - Other bituminous coal includes sub-bituminous coal. - The net calorific values for coal and coal products have been recalculated by the IEA Secretariat based upon gross values submitted by Japan. - In the 2019 edition, imports of other bituminous coal and coking coal by partner country have been estimated by the IEA Secretariat for data from 1990 to 2018, based on customs data and to-tal imports by coal type. - In the 2019 edition, Japan revised their data back to 1990 based on new methodology in all questionnaires. - Consumption data for commercial/public services may include consumption in small and medium-size industries.
-The Japanese administration expects that this shortcoming will be corrected in the near future. - Hard coal data prior to 1978 may include subbituminous coal.
+From 1990, data are reported on a fiscal year basis (e.g. April 2020 to March 2021 for 2020).

+Other bituminous coal includes sub-bituminous coal.

+The net calorific values for coal and coal products have been recalculated by the IEA Secretariat based upon gross values submitted by Japan.

+In the 2019 edition, imports of other bituminous coal and coking coal - by partner country - have been estimated by the IEA Secretariat for data from 1990 to 2018, based on customs data and total imports by coal type.

+In the 2019 edition, Japan revised their data back to 1990 based on new methodology in all questionnaires.

+Consumption data for commercial/public services may include consumption in small and medium-size industries.
+The Japanese administration expects that this shortcoming will be corrected in the near future.

+In the 2022 edition, revisions were made by the Japanese administration to imports by originin and exports by destination, back to 1990.

-- In the 2020 edition, revisions were made by the Japanese administration to the imports of other bituminous coal for the years 1991, 2015 and 2017. - In the 2020 edition, the imports' origin of coking coal and other bituminous coal were revised for all the time series. - Statistical differences for hard coal include stock changes since 2001.
+In the 2020 edition, revisions were made by the Japanese administration to the imports of other bituminous coal for the years 1991, 2015 and 2017.

+In the 2020 edition, the imports' origin of coking coal and other bituminous coal were revised for all the time series.

+Statistical differences for hard coal include stock changes since 2001.
 Large positive differences for several years since 2004 are partly due to stock build by final consumers.

-- The inputs of coke oven coke to blast furnaces as well as the final consumption of coke oven coke in the iron and steel industry have been estimated by the IEA Secretariat since 1990. - From 1998, inputs of coke oven gas, blast furnace gas and other recovered gases into autoproducer electricity plants include the amount used to produce electricity with TRT technology (Top pressure Recovery Turbines) which was previously included in industry. - Inputs of manufactured gases (coke oven gas, blast furnace gas and other recovered gases) to main activity electricity and heat plants are calculated based on outputs and using efficiencies of main activity producers from other fuels.
-For autoproducers, the specific inputs are known, however the specific electricity production by each gas is estimated based on a pro-rata of the total electricity generation from all gas types. - Coal injected in blast furnaces (PCI) is classified as coking coal in order to be consistent with Japanese trade statistics.
+The inputs of coke oven coke to blast furnaces as well as the final consumption of coke oven coke in the iron and steel industry have been estimated by the IEA Secretariat since 1990.

+From 1998, inputs of coke oven gas, blast furnace gas and other recovered gases into autoproducer electricity plants include the amount used to produce electricity with TRT technology (Top pressure Recovery Turbines) which was previously included in industry.

+Inputs of manufactured gases (coke oven gas, blast furnace gas and other recovered gases) to main activity electricity and heat plants are calculated based on outputs and using efficiencies of main activity producers from other fuels.
+For autoproducers, the specific inputs are known, however the specific electricity production by each gas is estimated based on a pro-rata of the total electricity generation from all gas types.

+Coal injected in blast furnaces (PCI) is classified as coking coal in order to be consistent with Japanese trade statistics.

-- In the 2020 edition, anthracite consumption in agriculture/forestry has been revised. - In the 2020 edition, after investigation by the Japanese administration the coal tar previously reported under Total Final Consumption in the chemical sector has been reallocated under the category non-energy use. - In the 2019 edition, coal tar consumption in the chemical and petrochemical industry was estimated by the IEA since 1990.
+In the 2020 edition, anthracite consumption in agriculture/forestry has been revised.

+In the 2020 edition, after investigation by the Japanese administration the coal tar previously reported under Total Final Consumption in the chemical sector has been reallocated under the category non-energy use.

+In the 2019 edition, coal tar consumption in the chemical and petrochemical industry was estimated by the IEA since 1990.